-"Daniel" is a first-generation college student and received his Bachelor of Science in Biological Sciences and Studio Art minor in 2018 from California State University Sacramento.
-He is a recent graduate of the Augusta University Master of Science in Medical Illustration.
+"Daniel" is a first-generation college student and received his Bachelor of Science in Biological Sciences with a Studio Art minor in 2018 from California State University Sacramento.
+He is a recent graduate of the Augusta University Master of Science in

-Daniel has a propensity to help others through education and has interests in medicine and public health.
-Prior to his education at Augusta University, Daniel has channeled his experience in diverse environments, when interning in a stem cell research lab, as a medical scribe and as a Rural health educator in the Peace Corps in in Belize, Central America.
+Daniel has a strong desire to help others through education and is passionate about medicine and public health.
+Prior to his education at Augusta University, Daniel gained experience in diverse environments, including interning in a stem cell research lab, working as a medical scribe, and serving as a rural health educator with the Peace Corps in Belize, Central America.

-Daniel was inspired at an early age to learn about science and health after experiencing disparities in his family's health care.
-As a result, Daniel is passionate about bridging the gap in patient education by visual storytelling through combining two of Daniel’s favorite things, science, and art.
-He has one brochure that is currently being used in the AU (Augusta University) Digestive Health Center and created images that were used in a video to describe a new technique to cardiac surgeons.
-Daniel appreciates the direct and hands on experience that goes with creating illustrations and animations, including researching, designing, and revising projects.
+Daniel was inspired at an early age to learn about science and health after witnessing disparities in his family's healthcare.
+As a result, he is dedicated to bridging the gap in patient education through visual storytelling, combining two of his favorite things: science and art.
+He has created a brochure that is currently being used in the Augusta University Digestive Health Center and developed images for a video to explain a new technique to cardiac surgeons.

 My process consists of a free consultation with the client that will help me understand how I can meet the needs of the project.
 Then, I will send an invoice with how long I think it will take me to accomplish the work, the hourly rate and estimated total and deadlines and copyright contract.
 Once I have signed approval I will create preliminary sketches, final sketches, and color versions and consult with the client after each step and have them sign off on every iteration before the final piece is completed.
 Any additional revisions will cost extra.
 I will deliver final images after payment is sent.
 I will retain my copyright unless discussed in the initial consultation.